MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 ## Users are denied access on a deployment that uses Remote Credential Guard with multiple RD Connection Brokers

 This issue occurs in high-availability deployments that use two or more Remote Desktop Connection Brokers, if Windows Defender Remote Credential Guard is in use.
-Users cannot sign in to remote desktops.
+Users can't sign in to remote desktops.

 This issue occurs because Remote Credential Guard uses Kerberos for authentication, and restricts NTLM.
-However, in a high-availability configuration with load balancing, the RD Connection Brokers cannot support Kerberos operations.
+However, in a high-availability configuration with load balancing, the RD Connection Brokers can't support Kerberos operations.

 If you need to use a high-availability configuration with load-balanced RD Connection Brokers, you can work around this issue by disabling Remote Credential Guard.
 For more information about how to manage Windows Defender Remote Credential Guard, see [Protect Remote Desktop credentials with Windows Defender Remote Credential Guard](https://docs.microsoft.com/windows/security/identity-protection/remote-credential-guard#enable-windows-defender-remote-credential-guard).